davidbliu/pbl-portal/documentation/DEV.md

 __GoLink, GoLinkClick__

+* golinks are for PBL Links
+* `pbl.link/{{key}}` redirects to `url`
+* there can be multiple keys with same name, in which case user sees a landing page with all options listed
+* GoLinkClicks are used to track page views
+  * __note:__ this may change
+  * see the blog_controller index view for how tihs works, for example

 __Event__

+* purpose of events (currently) is just for tracking points
+* list of people who attended and who didnt
+  * this is so you have to respond either yes i went or no i didn't
+  * instead of default no: in which case you can't tell who just forgot to mark their attendance

 __TablingSlot, TablingManager__

+* tabling manager has tabling algorithm implementation
+* commitments is a field in the member table
+  * it is an array of times that the member is free
+  * times are between 0..167 (24 hours * 7 days = 168 hours per week)

 __Post__

+* self explanatory, see `schema.rb`

 __Mailers__

+* currently only blog_mailer
+* sends blog emails
+* see `send_mail` method in `/app/models/post.rb`

 # How to play around with stuff
 * before doing anything, you must run `source setenv.sh`. this sets environment variables